This is the multi-page printable view of this section. Click here to print.

 1.1 - Monitoring Metrics

-Block Storage monitoring metrics
+Block Storage Monitoring Metrics

-| Performance Item Name | Description | Unit |
+| Performance Item Name | Explanation | unit |

 |---|---|---|

-| Volume Total | Total Bytes | bytes |
+| Volume Total | Total byte count | bytes |

-| IOPS [Read] | iops(reading) | iops |
+| IOPS [Read] | iops(read) | iops |

-| IOPS [Write] | iops(writing) | iops |
+| IOPS [Write] | iops(write) | iops |

-| Latency Time [Read] | Delay Time (Read) | usec |
+| Latency Time [Read] | Read latency | usec |

-| Latency Time [write] | Delay Time (write) | usec |
+| Latency Time [write] | Latency (write) | usec |

-| Throughput [Read] | Throughput (Read) | bytes/s |
+| Throughput [Read] | Throughput (read) | bytes/s |

-| Throughput [Write] | Throughput (Write) | bytes/s |
+| Throughput [Write] | Throughput (write) | bytes/s |

 2 - How-to guides

-To create Block Storage, follow these steps:
+To create a Block Storage, follow these steps.

-Item RequiredDescription Volume Name Required Volume name - Enter 255 characters using English letters, numbers, spaces, and special characters (
+Category Required or notDetailed description Volume name Required Volume name - English letters, numbers, spaces, and special characters(

 - If not selected, an empty volume is created